AYC (Advance Your Career) Program

 - Have completed your probationary period.

-- The position you are training for must be one offered by your current employer.
+- The occupation you are training for is offered by your current employer.

 You must submit the following two documents:

-- A copy of the signed enrollment agreement or contract from your educational institution OR
+- A copy of the signed enrollment agreement or program contract.

-- A degree audit showing the start date and the completion date of your program
+- A degree audit showing your start date and the completion date.

 - Your name